FREE Plant-Based Protein Course with 40+ Recipes

 I start there because I want to ensure that you are probably getting enough

 protein amino acids.
-Even though many weight loss books/diets will promote more, more, more- added protein alone isn’t going to change your body composition.
+Even though many weight loss books/diets will promote more, more, more- added vegetarian or vegan protein sources alone aren’t going to change your body composition.

 It’s common weight loss advice (at least on the internet/popular magazines): in order to lose weight, you need to bump up your protein intake.
 Kinda wrong, kinda right.
 Of all the macronutrients (nutrients that provide energy in the form of calories: protein, fat and carbohydrates), protein is the most satiating.
 That’s just a fancy way of saying that if you eat more protein at a meal, you will likely feel more satisfied for longer.
 That’s a big deal in the weight loss world where a decrease in caloric intake usually means a shift in hunger and fullness levels.
 Ensuring protein at every meal (and snack) will increase satisfaction and hopefully, decrease the desire to overeat.

 While satiation is important in weight loss, it’s not the only factor.
 Adding in amino acids in any variety will work, you don’t need to overload your plate with too much protein to get this effect.
-Fiber (yay! fruits, vegetables and whole grains) will also increase satiation as will a little bit of fat.
+Fiber, like fruits, vegetables and whole grains will also increase satiation as will a little bit of fat.

 The DRI (Dietary Reference Intake) is 0.8 grams of protein per kilogram of body weight, or 0.36 grams per pound.
 Even at a fairly conservative number, this equates to about 56g of protein per day for the average guy, 46g for the average woman.
 If you were to add up how much protein you eat in a day, I would bet that you get almost double that amount.
 At least, that’s the norm for my clients (omnivores & veggies).